The Way Things Can Happen

 The Way Things Can Happen is both a single and multi-channel work.
-It is currently being shown at the Portland Museum of Art's 2018 Biennial as a single-channel work and at Duke University's Power Plant Gallery as a multi-channel installation.
+It has been shown at the Portland Museum of Art's 2018 Biennial as a single-channel work and at Duke University's Power Plant Gallery and Lawrence Arts Center as a multi-channel installation.